Is fasting good for you?

 Where intermittent fasting has the edge, you might find, is in the lack of calorie counting you have to do!

-Another study with 101 participants looked at the effects of two specific intermittent fasting methods: 16:8 intermittent fasting and alternate day fasting (ADF).[4]
+Another study with 101 participants looked at the effects of two specific intermittent fasting methods: 16:8 intermittent fasting and alternate-day fasting (ADF).[4]

 At a three-month follow-up, those doing 16:8 had lost an average of 9.7 lbs, and the ADF-ers lost 32.6 lbs on average.

 Clearly, the effect of any dietary change is an individual thing.
 What works for one person may not work for another.
-With intermittent fasting, the science suggests that it supports you by helping to control your appetite, improve your hormonal profile in weight-loss-supportive ways, and naturally reduce your calorie intake by reducing the amount of time you have available for eating.[5]
+With intermittent fasting, the science suggests that it supports you by helping control your appetite, improve your hormonal profile in weight-loss-supportive ways, and naturally reduce your calorie intake by reducing the amount of time you have available for eating.[5]

-But what matters most of all is this:
+Ultimately, what matters most of all is this:

 Benefits of intermittent fasting